munificent/game-programming-patterns/book/service-locator.markdown

 Turning off audio is handy during development.
 It frees up some memory and CPU cycles.
 More importantly, when you break into a debugger just as a loud sound starts playing, it saves you from having your eardrums shredded.
-There's nothing like a scream sound effect looping every twenty milliseconds to get your blood flowing in the morning.
+There's nothing like twenty seconds of a scream sound effect looping at full volume to get your blood flowing in the morning.

 </aside>